-We were nervous that people would not share our dreams and goals, and therefore not support us, but what we found was quite the opposite.
-People loved what we were doing for the big cats and knew we would not let anything hold us back on building the best refuge.
+We were nervous that people would not share our vision, and therefore not support us, but what we found was quite the opposite!
+People loved what Tiger Creek was doing for the big cats and they knew that we would provide quality care!

 The forming of this sanctuary eventually led to the rescues of other species of big cats that were also being abandoned, neglected or displaced.
 Most of these new rescues needed homes because of the exotic market boom in the late 80's-mid 90's and we were thrilled that our supporters enabled us to provide a safe haven for them!

 Saving tigers continues to be our guiding mission here at Tiger Creek so stop in for an up-close encounter and let us know what you think!